microsoft/napajs/examples/tutorial/recursive-fibonacci/README.md

 Please note that this example is to demonstrate the programming paradigm, while itself is *NOT* performance efficient, since each worker does too little CPU operation (simply '+') and major overhead is on communication.

 ## How to run
-1. Go to directory of "examples/tutorial/recursive-fibonacci"
+1. Go to directory of `examples/tutorial/recursive-fibonacci`
-2. Run "npm install" to install napajs
+2. Run `npm install`to install napajs
-3. Run "node recursive-fibonacci.js"
+3. Run `node recursive-fibonacci.js`

 ## Program output
 Table below shows statistics of calculating Nth Fibonacci number by a napa zone with 4 workers.